 [an] arbitral award, irrespective of the State or jurisdiction in which it was made, shall be recognised as binding within the DIFC and, upon application in writing to the DIFC Court, shall be enforced subject to the provisions of this Article and of Articles 43 and 44.

-July 2015 saw substantial revisions to Bahrain’s International Commercial Arbitration Act (ICAL) of 1994, including full incorporation of the UNCITRAL Model Law.33 Additional provisions designate Bahrain’s High Civil Court as the forum for all arbitration disputes, including enforcement;34 confer immunity on arbitrators for acts carried out in the course of their official duties unless in bad faith or as the result of serious error;35 and permit foreign qualified lawyers to represent parties to an international arbitration in Bahrain.36 The 2015 law reflects Bahrain’s trend of modern legislative responses to the needs of the international arbitration community and signals a commitment to establishing itself as a major arbitration centre.
+July 2015 saw substantial revisions to Bahrain’s International Commercial Arbitration Act (ICAL) of 1994, including full incorporation of the UNCITRAL Model Law.15 Additional provisions designate Bahrain’s High Civil Court as the forum for all arbitration disputes, including enforcement;16 confer immunity on arbitrators for acts carried out in the course of their official duties unless in bad faith or as the result of serious error;17 and permit foreign qualified lawyers to represent parties to an international arbitration in Bahrain.18 The 2015 law reflects Bahrain’s trend of modern legislative responses to the needs of the international arbitration community and signals a commitment to establishing itself as a major arbitration centre.

 Bahrain’s proximity and close relationship with Saudi Arabia also means that it is perceived to be a safe alternative venue for arbitration and a means of increasing the prospects of enforcement there.
 As economic and political troubles dissipate in years to come, Bahrain’s increasing role as a regional arbitration centre may well surprise its competitors in the Gulf.

 Over the past 15 years, Qatar has opened significantly to international arbitration.
 In 2002, Qatar acceded to the New York Convention without declarations or notifications.
-In 2005, it established the Qatar Financial Centre (QFC),38 a separate jurisdiction along the lines of the DIFC, and in 2006 it launched the International Centre for Conciliation and Arbitration (QICCA).39
+In 2005, it established the Qatar Financial Centre (QFC),20 a separate jurisdiction along the lines of the DIFC, and in 2006 it launched the International Centre for Conciliation and Arbitration (QICCA).21 Both the QFC and the QICCA have adopted rules based upon the UNCITRAL Model Law, and Qatar is considering a new arbitration law that would closely follow it.
+As of July 2015, however, proposed legislation remains in committee.

-Until recently, both domestic and international arbitrations were subject to the Civil and Commercial Procedure Code, which provided for appellate review of arbitral awards on the merits40 and nullification on procedural grounds.41 This proved challenging for parties seeking enforcement of their awards in Qatar, whether domestic or foreign.
+For the moment, both domestic and international arbitrations are subject to the Civil and Commercial Procedure Code, which provides for appellate review of arbitral awards on the merits22and nullification on procedural grounds.23 This has proved challenging for parties seeking enforcement of their awards in Qatar, whether domestic or foreign.

-For example, in the well-known decision in International Trading and Industrial Investment v DynCorp Aerospace Technology, the Qatari Court of Cassation set aside a Paris-seated ICC award on the merits as if sitting in direct appeal from the arbitral tribunal rather than as an enforcement proceeding.42
+For example, in the well known decision in International Trading and Industrial Investment v DynCorp Aerospace Technology, the Qatari Court of Cassation set aside a Paris-seated ICC award on the merits as if sitting in direct appeal from the arbitral tribunal rather than as an enforcement proceeding.24

 Egypt maintains one of the largest arbitration traditions in the Middle East.
 In addition to its ratification of the New York Convention in 1959 without any reservations or declarations, and the ICSID Convention in 1972, Egypt has ratified several regional arbitration conventions, including: the 1954 Convention on Enforcement of Decisions between the States of the Arab League, the 1974 Convention on the Settlement of Investment Disputes between Host States of Arab Investments and Nationals of Other Arab States, the Amman Arab Convention on Commercial Arbitration of 1987, and the Unified Agreement on the Investments of Capitals in Arab States of 1980.
 Egypt has also signed 115 BITs, of which 30 have not entered into force and 13 were terminated.